 We know how much you love a good before and after and this one is a beauty!
 Designed and renovated by the team at ACT Renovations, this bathroom oozes sophistication while being inviting and livable.
 We chat with Craig, owner of ACT Renovations, to find out more about this luxe bathroom reno and of course get all the supplier details because we know you’ll ask!

-“The brief was to create a light feeling space which we achieved with a soft materials palette including square handmade tiles from Tile Republic, Easy Craft wall paneling and that custom made vanity by Ingrain Designs,” explains Craig.
+“The brief was to create a light feeling space which we achieved with a soft materials palette including square handmade tiles, Easy Craft wall paneling and that custom made vanity,” explains Craig.

-As you can see from those before and after photos, they transformed a poky bathroom into a spacious, light-filled space.
+As you can see from those before and after bathroom photos, they transformed a poky bathroom into a spacious, light-filled space.

 “The original bathroom had a shower over the bath and a goal for the client was to have a separate shower.
 We knocked out the wall to the laundry to tap into more floor space and created a European style laundry that can be accessed from the living room.
 This gave us much-needed space to create a generous walk-in shower and free-standing bath while still feeling spacious.”

 The team also used a few tricks to create the illusion of space.

-“My favourite feature are those large 1200×600 floor tiles from Tile Republic that we ran vertically up the shower wall.
+“My favourite feature are those large 1200×600 floor tiles that we ran vertically up the shower wall.
 It creates such a high-end look and adds to the spacious feel.

 “Using blank space is another trick we used — the wall-hung vanity with LED lighting below, free standing bath tub rather than hob style that was there previously, and frameless walk-in shower.”

 Boy did they nail the Hamptons luxe look, which is a more polished and high-end take on the coastal style.

 “We kept to mainly an all-white base but used texture to create interest.
-The metallic accents with the tapware (Tiger Bronze tapware by Meir from Tile Republic) and mirror create a higher-end feel while the timber vanity and bamboo details around the Clipsal switches ground the space.”
+The metallic accents with the tapware (Tiger Bronze tapware by Meir) and mirror create a higher-end feel while the timber vanity and bamboo details around the Clipsal switches ground the space.”

 Lighting plays a big part in elevating this bathroom and Craig explains how they did it.